 How To Mortise a Hinge with a Chisel

-A step-by-step guide to laying out and cutting a mortise for a door hinge
+Learn how to to lay out and cut a mortise for a door hinge with a sharp chisel.

 If you’ve got a houseful of doors to hang, a router and a hinge template are what you need to mount hinges quickly.
 But these tools are expensive, and they require time to set up.
 If you’re installing only one or two doors, you can mortise the hinges just as quickly with a sharp chisel.
 And if you don’t have a door buck, handy, try this trick.